New book on the Master Cleanse Master Cleanse / Raw Food Website Lemonade Diet supplies

 A. This occasionally happens, usually to people who have been eating predominantly meat & cheese and very few vegetables.
 It generally occurs on the first or second mornings.
 If possible, drink a cup of laxative tea that morning one half hour later.
 Don't worry.
 You just need to adjust the amount of salt in the salt water.
 Try increasing the amount of salt in the water.
 After getting the correct amount of salt for your body, I don't know of anyone who did not have SEVERAL urgent bowel movements the next morning.

-Q. Last week, the lemon-maple syrup fast was recommended to me during an ayurvedic consultation.
+Q. Last week, the lemon-maple syrup fast was recommended to me during an Ayurvedic (East Indian medicine, perhaps the oldest known system of medicine) consultation.
 I have one issue, in addition to fear of the unknown: too much citric acid makes me break out in terrible canker sores.
 Do you have any suggestions for working around such tendencies, or should I simply stop the fast when I break out and then deal with the pain?

 The Master Cleanse has two major thrusts: detoxification and elimination.
 The lemonade drink and the lack of solid food encourages the body to detoxify -- to physically loosen the toxins.
 The laxative tea and internal salt water bathing mechanically push and wash the loosened toxins out of the body.
 Since you know you are especially sensitive to canker sores from citrus acid, I would start off by doing only the minimum number of glasses of lemonade per day (6) in the beginning.
 In addition, it will be essential for you to maintain the daily elimination steps of laxative tea at night and salt water flush in the morning.
 Then if some canker sores formed, I would attempt to persevere in spite of them because I think they will be only temporary.